vanducng/datafold-docs/docs/security.md

 * `54.185.25.103`
 * `54.210.34.216`

-Note that at any time, you will only see one of these addresses in active use.
-However, the active IP address can change at any time, so you should add them all to your IP whitelist to make sure there will be no service interruptions.
+Note that at any time, you will only see one of these addresses in use.
+However, the active IP address can change at any time, so you should add them all to your IP whitelist to ensure no interruptions in service.

 ---

 ## Policies & Certifications

 Datafold is SOC 2 compliant and has processes and procedures in place to keep our customers' data safe.
 When connecting a data source, you may choose which tables are indexed and profiled on Datafold.

 When using Datafold, we may render information from your data's metrics, logs, and metadata.
-Additionally, in our data diff tools, we may show previews for table values if they are affected by upstream changes.
+Additionally, in our data diff tools, we may show previews of table values if they are affected by upstream changes.

 You can read more about our security policies and certifications at [security.datafold.com](https://security.datafold.com/).